marcantonyw/agoraphobia/src/content/agoraphobia.md

 ## The Cure

-> The Only Winning Move Is Not To Play
+> **"The Only Winning Move Is Not To Play"**

-The way out isn’t easy, but it’s not a mystery.
+The way out isn't easy, but it's not a mystery.
 I think the simplicity makes it harder to trust.
-This section alone won’t be enough to convince you, but it’s important to keep in mind what the cure actually is & not overcomplicate it.
-It’s the hardest thing I’ve ever dealt with—so don’t interpret this as me saying “just get over it, bro.”
-I’m with you, but we’ll get there.
+This section alone won't be enough to convince you, but it's important to keep in mind what the cure actually is & not overcomplicate it.
+It's the hardest thing I've ever dealt with—so don't interpret this as me saying "just get over it, bro."
+I'm with you, but we'll get there.

 #### First,  Drop the Shame

-This isn’t your fault.
+This isn't your fault.
 Your brain wiring combined with your experiences brought you here.
-You didn’t choose those things.
-You’re not weak-willed, you’re not a coward.
+You didn't choose those things.
+You're not weak-willed, you're not a coward.
 This can be hard to understand from the outside.
 The people giving you shit about being a shut-in care about you; they want you healthy and happy.
-They just can’t understand why you’re so scared of going out with a tummy ache or whatever.
+They just can't understand why you're so scared of going out with a tummy ache or whatever.
 The advice here will sound annoyingly similar to shit these people have been saying for years.
 Keep an open mind.

 #### [Panic attacks are uncomfortable, but not dangerous.](https://www.youtube.com/watch?v=8Un_Ykh9y9Q)

-Agoraphobia hijacks the fight/flight response—there is no way to experience panic without believing you’re in danger, by definition.
-That doesn’t mean there actually is danger; that’s just how this works.
+Agoraphobia hijacks the fight/flight response—there is no way to experience panic without believing you're in danger, by definition.
+That doesn't mean there actually is danger; that's just how this works.
 You will not panic yourself into a heart attack, psychosis, fainting, losing control of the car, etc. The feelings will appear, intensify, peak, and wash away.

 *No, yours are not different.
-I know, I know—trust me, they’re not.*
+I know, I know—trust me, they're not.*

 Trying to make the feelings go away makes them worse.
 This is **avoidance**.
 Stop all attempts to feel less anxious.
 No breathing exercises, ice water, meditation—nada.
-There’s a time and place for  all that, but it’s not while you’re in the habit of **avoidance**.
+There's a time and place for  all that, but it's not while you're in the habit of **avoidance**.

 Test it.
-See what the feelings can actually do if you don’t avoid them.
+See what the feelings can actually do if you don't avoid them.
 Puking is probably the worst of it.
 So what?
 Swish some water and change your shirt.
 The part of your brain that creates these feelings is deaf to thoughts; it only learns through experience.
-Show it there’s no threat by acting as if there’s no threat.
+Show it there's no threat by acting as if there's no threat.
 Changing your behavior is the cure.
-The feelings will dissipate, but it’ll take longer than you think, and praying for that day to come is **avoidance**.
-The good news is that even the worst panic attacks aren’t that bad when you don’t resist.
+The feelings will dissipate, but it'll take longer than you think, and praying for that day to come is **avoidance**.
+The good news is that even the worst panic attacks aren't that bad when you don't resist.
 This is a skill, and it takes practice.

-> **Why Should I Listen to You?
-If you're gonna say it's that easy, you obviously don't understand what this is like.**
+> **"Why Should I Listen to You?
+If you're gonna say it's that easy, you obviously don't understand what this is like."**

 Good question.